Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Background and Related Work

-\allchanged Liu et al. demonstrate how visual analytics enhances the explainability and implementation of explainable AI \cite{liu2024vizforai}.
-SampleViz is a visual analytics tool to help with RL and for debugging problems \cite{liang2024sample}.
-Other works are occupied with visual analytics tools in the setting of Multi-Agent Reinforcement Learning \cite{shi2023marlviz,zhang2024MARLens}.
-Not only in RL but also for new ML paradigms like foundation models, visual analytics can be useful \cite{yang2024foundation}. \allsame
+\allchanged Liu et al. demonstrated the power of visual analytics to enhance explainability and aid in implementing explainable AI \cite{liu2024vizforai}.
+Other researchers created the tool SampleViz, to help visually with analytics for RL and in debugging \cite{liang2024sample}.
+Scholarship is concerned also with visual analytics tools in the setting of multi-Agent RL \cite{shi2023marlviz,zhang2024MARLens}.
+Visual analytics has shown use not only with RL but also for new machine-learning paradigms such as foundation models~\cite{yang2024foundation}. \allsame

-Similarly, DQNViz~\cite{wang2018dqnviz} introduces a multi-level visualization system for Deep Q-Networks (DQNs), incorporating training statistics, trajectory displays, and segment-level details.
-This system enables users to diagnose agent behaviors and refine strategies through the interactive visual exploration of agent experiences in Atari environments.
-DRLViz~\cite{jaunet2020drlviz} and DRLIVE~\cite{wang2021visual} focus on Recurrent Neural Network-based Deep Reinforcement Learning agents by visualizing their internal memory representations.
-A recent system, VISITOR~\cite{metz2023visitor}, has expanded these approaches by offering a general framework for exploring state sequences.
-Additionally, Interactive Reward Tuning~\cite{shi2024interactive} and RLHF-Blender~\cite{Metz2023RLHFBlenderAC} emphasize a human-in-the-loop approach for AI alignment, allowing users to interactively modify reward functions or provide different types of feedback.
+Along similar lines, DQNViz~\cite{wang2018dqnviz} offers a multi-level visualisation system for Deep Q-Networks, incorporating training statistics, trajectory displays, and segment-level details.
+This system enables users to diagnose agent behaviours and refine strategies by means of interactive visual exploration of agent experiences in Atari environments.
+With focus on recurrent-neural-network-based deep-RL agents, DRLViz~\cite{jaunet2020drlviz} and DRLIVE~\cite{wang2021visual}, in turn, visualise their internal memory representations.
+Recently, the VISITOR framework~\cite{metz2023visitor} has expanded on these approaches, as a general way of exploring state sequences.
+Efforts with Interactive Reward Tuning~\cite{shi2024interactive}, RLHF-Blender~\cite{Metz2023RLHFBlenderAC}, and DxHF~\cite{shi2025dxhf} emphasise human-in-the-loop approaches for AI alignment, letting users interactively modify reward functions or provide multiple types of feedback for reward modeling.